One Minute Forex Strategies listed

 As we can see from this chart, this time the Euro is rising once more, trading well above the 50-day and 100-day exponential moving averages.
 There is one concern, however, the stochastic oscillator now is nearly at 100, which suggests that this recent upswing was too strong and we might expect some pullbacks.

-So, from this example, we can see that those 3 indicators used together can help traders not only to identify the latest trends, but also to predict the possible reversals as well.
+Therefore, from this example, we can see that those 3 indicators used together can help traders not only to identify the latest trends, but also to predict the possible reversals as well.
 However, just like any other Forex strategy, using this method can not guarantee a 100% success rate, there can be other factors in play, which can substantially alter otherwise predictable patterns.

 Using Heiken Ashi candlesticks for quick technical analysis

 Another simple, yet potentially effective 1-minute strategy could evolve around the Heiken Ashi charts.
 This might be very beneficial for those traders who are not comfortable with analyzing several different indicators in such a short period of time.
+Powerful 1 min scalping system can include Heiken Ashi, as it filters out market noice and makes trend trading easier.

 On the other hand, the Japanese candlesticks speak for themselves in terms of showing the latest trends and even potential reversals.
 In order to illustrate this let us take a look at this 1-minute GBP/JPY chart: